cfsengineering/GMSH-Airfoil-2D/README.md

   --structural                Generate a structural mesh --arg_struc                 Parameters for the structural mesh [leading (axis x)]x[wake
-      [LENGTHxLENGTHxLENGTH]  (axis x)]x[total height (axis y)] [m] (default 1x10x10) --output [PATH]             output path for the mesh file (default : current dir) --ui                        Open GMSH user interface to see the mesh
+      [LENGTHxLENGTHxLENGTH]  (axis x)]x[total height (axis y)] [m] (default 1x10x10) --extrude                   Change the method to obtain the boundary layer (the extrude one is usually worse for weird shapes) --output [PATH]             output path for the mesh file (default : current dir) --ui                        Open GMSH user interface to see the mesh